OverTheRinabow/LA3-Scripts/Tools/LA3Tools/tools/readme.txt

 -------------
 changelog
 -------------
+v0.43
+- another small improvement for the ext2edit tool (34-characters line showing size limit for the single entry/option of the selection file - strsel)

+v0.42
+- updated ext2edit tool - added structure/pointer numbering as a comment and shape
+  of the caption box line for easier reference and to work with debug mode

+v0.41
+- improved ext2edit tool - short lines (32 characters) for the line size limit of the dialog boxes with small portrait icon (all appearances)

+v0.40
+- added new tool - formatter with debug mode - shows filename and number of the structure/pointer in the dialog box caption (instead of chara's name)

+v0.39
+- added new optional tools for easy editing and auto-formatting ($n, $p)
+- new directories and *.bat files for editors

 v0.37
 - removed whitespaces at the end of file, txt is now stream-friendly
 - added that info to the textheader, code cleanup